Research in the School of Chemical and Physical Sciences covers a wide range of exciting topics and is at the forefront of international study.

 - astrophysics and astronomy

 Read more about our research groups.

-We have around 80 PhD students and 20 Master's students in the School who make it a fun and vibrant atmosphere for research.
+We have around 80 PhD students and 20 Master's students in the School who help create a vibrant atmosphere for research.

 Our staff regularly publish and contribute to peer-reviewed journals.

 We work with a number of research centres and institutes.
 The School hosts the MacDiarmid Institute for Advanced Materials and Nanotechnology.
-Named after our School's most famous graduate, the late Professor Alan MacDiarmid who was co-winner of the Nobel Prize in Chemistry for 2000 for his work on conducting polymers, it is New Zealand's only Centre of Research Excellence in the physical sciences.
+The Institute is named after our School's most famous graduate, the late Professor Alan MacDiarmid.
+He was a co-winner of the Nobel Prize in Chemistry in 2000 for his work on conducting polymers.
+The MacDiarmid Institute is New Zealand's only Centre of Research Excellence in the physical sciences.

-Research collaborations with Callaghan Innovation, GNS Science and NIWA in the Wellington region, and with the Malaghan Institute of Medical Research situated on the Victoria University of Wellington campus, add breadth and practical experience to the opportunities available for students.
+We collaborate on research with Callaghan Innovation, GNS Science, and NIWA in the Wellington region, and with the Malaghan Institute of Medical Research on the University's Wellington campus.
+This adds breadth and practical experience to the opportunities available for students.